About the garden

 Edward James Foundation Ltd

-West Dean Gardens is a restored 92-acre award-winning garden open to the public and is internationally respected for both the quality and variety of horticultural practice.
-Inspired by the BBC’s Victorian Kitchen Garden (1987), explore the restored Walled Kitchen Garden, laid out in a classic Victorian design and see the splendid 13 working Victorian glasshouses designed by Foster & Pearson between 1895 and 1901.
-These are claimed to be some of the few working glasshouses in the UK and house a huge variety of plants – from aubergines to orchids and peaches to peppers.
+West Dean Gardens welcomes visitors to a restored 92-acre award-winning garden that is internationally respected for both the quality and variety of horticultural practice.
+Explore the restored Walled Kitchen Garden, laid out in a classic Victorian design and see the splendid 13 Victorian glasshouses designed by Foster & Pearson.
+These are some of the few working glasshouses in the UK.

 Outside are orderly rows of cabbage, carrots, leeks, lettuce and beetroot, alongside herbaceous borders in rich reds, oranges and yellows.
 The kitchen garden has more than one mile of walls covered in trained espalier fruit trees and a fruit garden with 100 apple varieties.